kyab/mruby-arduino/README.md

 How to use
 -------------------------------------
 At first you should make cross-build setting for your board.
-For chipKIT Max32, please add following lines from /path/to/[mruby](https://github.com/mruby/mruby)/examples/targets/chipKitMax32.rb to  mruby/build_config.rb.
+For chipKIT Max32, please add contents of your /path/to/[mruby](https://github.com/mruby/mruby)/examples/targets/chipKitMax32.rb to  mruby/build_config.rb.

-Then, add below line to include mruby-arduino
+Then, add below line to include mruby-arduino.
 ```
 MRuby::CrossBuild.new("chipKitMax32") do |conf|
 ...